ONE AND THREE LYCANTHROPOCENES:

 (Below) Cribbing notes from its carnival colleagues, "the lycanthropocene" makes its debut as a sideshow theory-object in an exhibit on post-truth.
 Primed to capture your pay of attention it persists and thrives on the unique findability of a neologism roaming the Google-tracked world

-(Above) In this iteration of "the lycanthropocene," the shape-shifting myth that doesn't compute is enmeshed in an interrogation of the tags, keywords, and search engine algorithms that mediate and predetermine the majority of our interactions with contemporary image culture.
+(Above, click for linked essay) In this iteration of "the lycanthropocene," the shape-shifting myth that doesn't compute is enmeshed in an interrogation of the tags, keywords, and search engine algorithms that mediate and predetermine the majority of our interactions with contemporary image culture.